Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 FK Irons Spectra Xion Tattoo Machine

 FK (Fallen Kings) Irons started out with just a couple of artists who made machines for their friends.
-Now they’re used worldwide and are one of the most popular brands available.
+Now they’re used worldwide and are one of the most popular brands available (see all the top brands here).

 The Spektra Xion stands out mainly because of its pen style and adjustable stroke depth.
 It comes with 3.5 and 3.7mm stroke wheels.